arrasv2coder/Arrrasv2/README.md

 As a starting point, check Lucrehulk's reverse engineered arras.
 It will help for game physics and graphics.

 Current state : made some base communication functions, which must be debugged.
 The rust part is very dubious.
 There seems to be a minor problem in the graphics for serverjoin.
 A dependecy lock file must be added too.
+Rust will likely be wrapped with neon to make server part easier.
+Node js will only be used for sockets, requests (and encrypting/captchas), and server setup.
+Backend (game mechanics, data storage, maze generation) will be in rust, and pixijs frontend to display based on coordinates.
+Captchas are to be rendered server side and changed every half second at least.